slateci/slateci.github.io/_posts/2020-10-20-jupyterlab-and-osg-condor-pool.md

 type: markdown
 ---

-Our previous post [JupyterLab and HTCondor with SLATE](https://slateci.io/blog/slate-jupyter-condor-june-2020.html) described a deployment of HTCondor pool on a SLATE-registered Kubernetes cluster with job submission provided by a JupyterLab application.
+Our previous post [JupyterLab and HTCondor with SLATE](https://slateci.io/blog/slate-jupyter-condor-june-2020.html) described deployment of an HTCondor pool onto  a SLATE-registered Kubernetes cluster with job submission provided by a JupyterLab application.
 But what if you want just a JupyterLab capable of submitting jobs to the [Open Science Grid](www.opensciencegrid.org))?

 <!--end_excerpt-->

 ## Assumptions

-We assume you have a SLATE account (c.f. the [SLATE quickstart](https://slateci.io/docs/quickstart/)) and access to a Kubernetes cluster registered with the SLATE federation.
-You will also need a local copy of the client installed, see [installing the SLATE Client](https://slateci.io/docs/tools/#installing-the-slate-client).
+We assume you have a SLATE account and access to a Kubernetes cluster registered with the SLATE federation.
+You will also need a local copy of the [SLATE client installed](https://slateci.io/docs/tools/#installing-the-slate-client).
+The [SLATE quickstart](https://slateci.io/docs/quickstart/)) both, but contact us if you need help getting started.

 ## Get an OSG token